agourlay/omnibus/README.md

 By default the admin credentials are `admin/omnibus`, this can be changed in the configuration file.

-The administration module exposes two APIs
+The administration module exposes only one API for now.

 - `DELETE /admin/topics/{topic-name}` to delete a topic and its subtopics
-- `GET /admin/leaves` to retrieve all the topic leaves

 You can also access the administration web interface running on http://localhost:8080/. (still a work in progress)